 You buy a very expensive policy

-On the other hand, more is not always merrier, expensive does not always mean better.
-If your insurance costs weigh heavy, it’s time you revisit them.
-If you drive less frequently or your car isn’t worth much to you, cut down on your coverage.
-This can be achieved by doing away with the extra features in your policy that you don’t think you would end up using.
+On the other end of the spectrum, expensive does not always mean better.
+If your insurance policy is considerably more expensive than others in the market, it’s time you revisit this expense and research your options when it’s time to renew.
+If you drive less frequently or your car is only worth a fraction of its original value, you could cut down on your coverage.
+You can do this by skipping the extra features and optional benefits in your policy that you don’t foresee yourself using.

 You don’t compare your options

-With tons of players in the market, you have plenty of providers to choose from, so why not hunt for a good deal?
+With dozens of insurance players in the market, you have plenty of providers to choose from, so why not hunt for a good deal?
 Do your research by comparing policies from multiple providers while keeping the coverage and cost the same for an apples-to-apples comparison.
-For e.g., on Souqalmal.com you can compare up to 15 insurance quotes in less than a minute and receive your policy within an hour.
+On the Souqalmal platform, you can submit your car insurance requirements, see the insurance options you’re eligible for and get connected directly with multiple insurance providers.

 Your deductible is too high/too low

 Deductible is the amount that you pay before your insurance kicks in.
 The general rule of thumb is higher the deductible, lower the premium.
 The question is would you rather pay a higher premium or more money out of your pocket in the event of an accident?
-Do the math and choose an amount that you would be comfortable paying, not too high, not too low.
-Seek advice from an expert if need be.
+Do the math and choose a policy with a deductible amount or percentage, that you would be comfortable paying.

 You are buying insurance from the car dealer

 If you just bought a brand new car from a local dealership, you might have already been offered a car insurance policy.
 Even though this may seem easy to grab, this is most likely from your automobile dealers’ preferred insurance partner.
-Get a quote for a similar policy from a couple of other providers to ensure you are getting the right value.
+You can always use an online platform like Souqalmal to review all your options and get in touch with insurance providers to compare multiple quotes.